-Blackboard is the online learning environment of Leiden University.
+Brightspace is the online learning environment of Leiden University.
 It is used to improve and manage student learning, to display course material, and to communicate with students.

-How does Blackboard work?
+How does Brightspace work?

-At the start of each academic year you will find all courses in Blackboard.
+At the start of each academic year you will find all courses in Brightspace.
 The contents of existing course has been copied from the previous year, but new course are obviously almost empty.
 In both cases, please ensure that your documents are updated and ready before you put it on the ‘availability’ mode for students to access.
 Instructions: